Byte-sized functional programming: Filter first

 }

-That mixes up the filtering with the iteration, though.
+?>That mixes up the filtering with the iteration, though.
 It also doesn't work if we're using `array_map()`.

 Instead, we can make stripping down the list a separate operation called "filter."
-PHP offers the array_filter()
+PHP offers the array_filter() function for that purpose.

 <?php